 WebLogic Server MT supports multiple partitions running in one domain.
 A given WebLogic Server instance may have several partitions running in parallel.
 JNDI resources in a partition are isolated per partition.
 JNDI resources with the same JNDI name may reside in multiple partitions.

-This section describes key points to be aware of when programming JNDI in a partitioned environment versus a nonpartitioned environment.
-It includes the following topics:
+This section describes key points to be aware of when programming JNDI in a partitioned environment versus a non-partitioned environment.
+It includes the following sections:

 For additional information about programming JNDI, see Developing JNDI Applications for Oracle WebLogic Server.